SilasA/First-Hangman/Hangman apt 2/ReadMe.txt

     "Source Files" filter).

 Hangman apt 2.cpp
     This is the main application source file.
+All operations are done in the file.

 /////////////////////////////////////////////////////////////////////////////
 Other standard files: